manyfold3d/website/sysadmin/security.md

 {:.note}
 Make sure that your libraries and files are readable and writable by the user you run as!

+{:.important}
+Manyfold does not currently support Docker's built-in `user` option; if you set that, it will drop privileges too early.
+Hopefully we can make it work in a future release.

 ## Enforcing secure connections

 If you're running an instance anywhere except your own private network, it should be using HTTPS.
 Manyfold itself doesn't (yet) provide SSL termination, but if you're [running behind a proxy](proxies.md), you can put the app into secure-only mode using the following environment variable: